 This seems unrelated to the task of helping your anti-social bird become more friendly, but underlying health issues can have a real impact on your bird's personality.
 Most humans are not on their best behavior when they don't feel good, and birds can be the same way.
 Taking your bird for a checkup with your avian vet can ensure that there aren't any medical issues standing in the way of building a better relationship with your feathered friend.
 Once your bird has a clean bill of health, you can start working to make it more friendly.

 02 of 06

 Taking the time to teach your pet a bird trick, even a simple one, can do a great deal to make you look better in your bird's eyes.
 Training sessions take time, and spending more time with your bird is essential to the bonding process.
 Plus, the act of working on something and then finally achieving it together can go far in improving your relationship with a bird.
-Start with a simple trick such as waving hello, and once you have accomplished that task successfully, move to more complicated tricks.
+Start with a simple trick such as waving hello, and once you have accomplished that task, move to more complicated tricks.

 03 of 06

-It is very important for bird owners to take the time to handle their birds every day.
+Bird owners need to take the time to handle their birds every day.
 Handling your bird requires personal, one-on-one time be spent with your pet, and forces both of you to interact with each other more intimately.
 If a bird isn't behaving, usually adding more handling time into the bird's schedule is all that it takes to turn things around.

 04 of 06